quack/quack/README.md

 ### What is Quack?

-More than a programming language, Quack is also a concept.
-The objective is to implement a type-safe and productive programming language, multi-paradigm, that allows you to write consistent and legible code once and run in different targets.
+Quack is a type-safe, multi-paradigm programming language.
+Quack enables you to write consistent and legible code, and run it on different platforms.

 ### Quack is: